 - Miss your pet?
 If you miss your pet or simply want some quiet time, try a cat cafe.
 There are also owl cafes (with real owls on hand) and dog cafes.
 Pay approximately 1300 yen per hour for a drink and the pleasure of sitting with the animals.

-How to Travel by Train and Metro in Japan
+Solo Travel Japan: How to Get Around by Train and Metro

 - Airport to City

 - Public transit.
 You have two public transit options from Haneda Airport.